ionic-enterprise/tea-taster-ngrx/README.md

 # Tea Taster

+**note:** this repo has been archived. please see the [Angular Tutorials and Demos Repo](https://github.com/ionic-enterprise/tutorials-and-demos-ng).

 An application for storing tea tasting notes.
 This application is a demo of using [NgRx](https://ngrx.io) with Ionic Angular, Identity Vault, and Auth Connect.

 ## Building